BDC Hamburger Icon

 A culture of mentorship creates a supportive atmosphere that encourages professional growth and empowers employees to take on tasks confidently.
 Employees who have been meaningfully mentored, in turn, become excellent leaders willing to mentor more team members.

 Consider creating an open-door policy that encourages and welcomes employees to discuss new ideas and make suggestions.
 They’ll realize you won’t ignore or criticize them, and they’ll become more confident.
-You’ll also foster the atmosphere of mutual trust so vital to an organization’s success.
+You’ll also foster an atmosphere of mutual trust, which is vital to an organization’s success.

 2. Adopt wellness initiatives to improve your work culture.